cainan-c/TaikoPythonTools/TaikoNijiiroOmnimixTool/README.md

 As always, make sure to backup your files before modification.

-Should support every version of Taiko Nijiiro that uses encryption, this also handles adding `music_ai_section` entries to new songs also.
+Should support every version of Taiko Nijiiro that uses encryption, this also handles adding `music_ai_section` entries to added back older songs also.